Localization in Khovanov homology: Introduction

 On the other hand, given a homomorphism $\epsilon \from K \to \ZZ_2$, there is a forgetful functor $\burn_K \to \ZZ\Mod$, again by sending a set $S$ to the free abelian group $\ZZ\basis{S}$ generated by $S$, and with $\ZZ\Mod$-morphisms twisted by $\epsilon$.
 The odd Khovanov stable homotopy type arises from a lift:

 The even Burnside functor $\khburn$ is obtained by forgetting the $\ZZ_2$-decorations on $\khoburn$.

-Given a Burnside functor $F$, \cite{lls1} gives a recipe, called \emph{realization} (see Section \ref{sec:disk}), for how to construct a space, $||F_e(L)||$ (respectively, odd Khovanov space $||F_o(L)||$), as a homotopy colimit of a certain homotopy coherent diagram constructed from $F$.
-This is generalized in \cite{oddkh}, for the case of $K$ nontrivial.
+Given a Burnside functor $F$, \cite{lls1} gives a recipe, called \emph{realization} (see Section \ref{sec:disk}), for how to construct a space, $||F_e(L)||$, as a homotopy colimit of a certain homotopy coherent diagram constructed from $F$.
+This is generalized in \cite{oddkh}, for the case of nontrivial $K$, and allows for the case the construction of an odd Khovanov space $||F_o(L)||$ in a similar way.

-The goal of the present paper is to investigate extra structure on the realizations $||F||$ for, $F=\khburn(\tilde{L})$ or $\khoburn(\tilde{L})$ for $\tilde{L}$ $p$-periodic.
+The goal of the present paper is to investigate extra structure on the realizations $||F||$, for $F=\khburn(\tilde{L})$ or $\khoburn(\tilde{L})$ for $\tilde{L}$ $p$-periodic.
 A natural expectation is that $||F||$ should admit a $\ZZ_p$-action.
 The first technical work of the present paper consists of developing the correct notion of `actions' on Burnside functors $F \from \Cat\to \burn_K$, for $\Cat$ a small category, and on homotopy coherent diagrams $\Cat \to \topp$, where $\topp$ is the category of pointed topological spaces.

 First, we briefly explain the notion of `action' on Burnside functors.
 A first guess is that a Burnside functor $F$ with action should be a diagram $BG \times \Cat \to \burn_K$, where $BG$ is the category with one object, and morphisms $G$; in analogy with viewing a pointed $G$-space as a diagram $BG \to \topp$.
 The main technical difficulty is that, for the Khovanov-Burnside functor, $G=\ZZ_p$ acts on the category $\Cat$ itself.
-We then define a notion of \emph{external action} of a group $G$ on a Burnside functor $F$ as a kind of twist of the above definition.
-Alternatively, as in Remark \ref{rmk:group-category}, a Burnside functor with external action can be viewed as a functor from a thickening $\tilde{\Cat}$ of the category $\Cat$.
-In Section \ref{sec:burn} we develop this notion.
+In Section \ref{sec:burn}, we define a notion of \emph{external action} of a group $G$ on a Burnside functor $F$ as a kind of twist of the above definition.

 We must next see how the realization process of \cite{lls1} behaves on a Burnside functor $F$ with action.
 As before, the problem is that we obtain a homotopy coherent diagram where the index category itself admits a $G$-action (we call such a diagram a \emph{diagram with external action} by $G$).
 Note that a homotopy coherent diagram with a $G$-action (so that $G$ acts trivially on the index category) is simply a homotopy coherent diagram in the category of $G$-spaces, which would be readily handled along the lines of \cite{oddkh}.